ericnewton/many-lives/README.md

-The error messages were almost as hard to understand in Haskell as they were with Clojure, and I used the same strategy of plunking small snippits into the interactive prompt to get results.
+The error messages were almost as hard to understand in Haskell as they were with Clojure, and I used the same strategy of plunking small snippets into the interactive prompt to get results.

 There was a moment when I was unable to reproduce the working code from the interactive environment in the compiled environment.
 It